xmos/vocalfusion_3510_avs_setup/README.md

 11. If you selected the option to run the Sample App on boot you should now be able to complete the registration by following the steps from 2 onward here: https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script#finish-authorization-using-login-with-amazon

 12. Now you can execute an AVS command such as "Alexa, what time is it?".

-The LED on the Pi HAT board will change colour when the system hears the "Alexa" keyword, and will then cycle back and forth whilst waiting for a response from the Amazon AVS server.
+On the XMOS **xCORE VocalFusion XVF3510 Kit for Amazon AVS**, the LED on the Pi HAT board will change colour when the system hears the "Alexa" keyword, and will then cycle back and forth whilst waiting for a response from the Amazon AVS server.

+On the XMOS **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**, the LEDs on the development board should reflect the approximate direction from which the microphones are receiving an stimulus.

 ## Running the AVS SDK Sample App
 The automated installation script creates a number of aliases which can be used to execute the AVS Device SDK client, or run the unit tests: